monsoonmaelstrom/book2/book2.md

 *Why can’t I open my eyes?*

-“No,” she says softly.
+“No,” she answers softly.
 It’s barely a whisper.

-“Well then.
+“Well, then.
 You’re welcome.
-Besides, if you truly meant that, you would have taught him to stop it from happening.”
+Besides, if you truly meant that, you would have taught him how to stop it from happening.”

 “Let him go,” she sighs.

 My eyes open and I see Hazel’s face swimming just out of focus in front of me.
 I blink quickly several times to clear my vision and bring her into focus.

 “You… You’re alive!”
 The relief I feel is palpable.
 I bring my hands to her face to reassure myself she’s real.
 That this isn’t some dreamscape hallucination.
 There’s never any texture in dreams, and I can feel her skin beneath my fingers.
 She’s real.
 I’m awake.
-She’s awake.
+She’s awake!

 She presses her lips to mine.
 They’re dry and chapped from spending so long unconscious with so little fluids, but they’re real.